learnk8s/learnk8s.io/src/gatekeeper/content.md

 Two Admission controllers are programmable:

-- the MutationAdmissionWebhook and
+- the `MutationAdmissionWebhook`, and
-- the ValidationAdmissionWebhook
+- the `ValidationAdmissionWebhook`

 Those admission controllers don't do anything themselves.